awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-calendar-app.md

 1. Choose **Copy invitation**, and copy the invitation text into your calendar invitation\.

+1. \(Optional\) If you created a moderated meeting with a passcode, choose **Copy moderator info** and send the moderator information to one or more attendees who will act as meeting moderators\.
+Moderator information is not included in the Amazon Chime meeting invite and must be sent to moderators separately\.
+For more information, see [Scheduling a Moderated Meeting](moderate-meeting.md)\.

 1. Send the meeting invitation from your calendar app\.

 1. In the Amazon Chime app, choose **I am done**\.